FabLabLimerick/fablablimerick.github.io/app/_posts/events/2016-03-21-EVENTS-Easter-Camp.md

 All materials will be provided by Fab Lab Limerick and each child will be able to take home their individual projects.
 The camp will be over three days - Monday the 21st to Wednesday the 23rd inclusive, from 10:30am to 3:30pm.
 The cost of the workshop is €100 per child.

 [Book places here](http://fablablimerick.ticketleap.com/easter-camp-2016/)

+If you encounter any issues with our booking system, [please don't hesitate to email us.](mailto:fablab@saul.ie)